 1. Plan the shooting and be prepared to film the conference

-Before the event it’s imperative that you make a precise plan of everything that needs to be captured.
+Before the event, it’s imperative that you make a precise plan of everything that needs to be captured.
 If you are not sure what to include in the video – see a few examples of similar events and you will get the idea.
-Most event videos have the same concept – shoot the registration booth, the venue, attendees networking during the breaks, part of the stage with a speaker during a presentation and their audience.
+Most event videos have the same concept – shoot the registration booth, the venue, attendees networking during the breaks, part of the stage with a speaker during a presentation, and their audience.
 The best tip that you can get is to write everything down, if possible with a time schedule and a shooting schedule.
 In this way, you won’t miss anything.

 2. Get the required video and audio equipment

 First of all, you need to determine the venue requirements – whether it’s a bigger scale place or just a small conference room.
 This will help you decide how many cameras your team would need and you will know how to film your conference.
 Don’t forget the audio equipment and if additional microphones are needed for recording interviews.
 Also, if the venue is dark, you should consider bringing extra lighting equipment.
-In some occasions, the camera operator might need a tripod or a shoulder rig to make sure that the camera is steady.
+On some occasions, the camera operator might need a tripod or a shoulder rig to make sure that the camera is steady.

 3. Scout the venue and map the location

 This part is closely connected with the planning process and getting the right filming equipment.
 Venue scouting is checking the place where the videographers are supposed to shoot and getting more information about what type of equipment will be required.
-This can be done a day before the event or even earlier so that the filming crew can find out from the staff there if, for example, the camera is compatible to their audio mixer and speakers, or they need to bring more cables.
-Also, you should figure out what are the ideal locations for setting the cameras up to record the interviews, shoot the stage and capture the registration booth from the best angle.
+This can be done a day before the event or even earlier so that the filming crew can find out from the staff there if, for example, the camera is compatible with their audio mixer and speakers, or they need to bring more cables.
+Also, you should figure out what are the ideal locations for setting the cameras up to record the interviews, shoot the stage, and capture the registration booth from the best angle.
 Don’t skip this part!